 Director Statement

-I made this film because my initial experience with the play, Most Dangerous Women, was life changing for me, and for other audience members I spoke with.
-Later, interviewing college student and mature actors at another performance took it to another level of witnessing the power to embody the characters, singing the songs and speaking the actual words of women working together across generations for more than a century.
-It is such an honor and pleasure to work with playwright, Jan Maher and her colleague Nikki Nojima Lewis to expand the reach and potential of their impeccable research and creative instincts.
+I made this film because my initial experience with the readers’ theatre play, Most Dangerous Women written by Jan Maher and Nikki Nojima Lewis, was life changing for me, and for other audience members I spoke with.
+Later, interviewing college student and mature actors at another performance took it to another level, as I witnessed the power of embodying the characters, singing the songs and speaking the actual words of women working together for peace across generations for more than a century.
+Actors and audience members always asked the same questions: “Why don’t I know about these women?
+Why weren’t their stories taught to me or shared?”
+I began work initially on a film version of the play, asking women to talk about the “dangerous women” in their own lives and to reflect on the words of historical figures.
+This evolved into a more focused look at women’s activism in the U.S. West, the region of the world where women first gained formal political rights.

 ABOUT FILMMAKER(S)